-Some of the more experienced engineers on these forums respond with helpful advice on not undercharging, and not being afraid to change a reasonable rate.
+After all, some of the more experienced engineers on these forums respond with helpful advice on not undercharging, and not being afraid to change high (but reasonable rates).

 But how do you not undercharge?
 What is a reasonable rate?